LGBTQ culture in London

 The LGBT community in London is one of the largest within Europe.
 LGBT culture of London, England, is centred on Old Compton Street in Soho.
-There are also LGBT pubs and restaurants across London in Haggerston, Dalston and Vauxhall.
+There are also LGBT pubs and restaurants across London such as in Clapham, Dalston and Kings Cross.

-History
+London in LGBT history

+18th and 19th century

 In the 18th century, some businesspersons and aristocrats had, for the time, relatively open LGBT lifestyles.
 Rictor Norton, author of Mother Clap's Molly House: The Gay Subculture in England, 1700–1830 stated that in the 1720s London had more gay pubs and clubs than it did in 1950.
 LGBT studies pre-1920s were entirely of males caught in scandals.

+20th century

 Homosexuality was decriminalised in England and Wales in 1967, but London was an LGBT tourism destination even before then.

-LGBT culture became more visible during the 1970s as a result of civil rights movements.
+The world's longest running lesbian nightclub, Gateways Club opened in 1936 (it closed in 1985).

+The UK branch of the Gay Liberation Front (GLF) held its first meeting in a basement room in the London School of Economics in 1970.
+The group later organised the first official UK pride protest in 1972, which has since become an annual event and one of the world's largest of its kind.
+Although the GLF disbanded a mere 4 years later, it nevertheless spawned off several notable LGBTQ organisations such as Gay News (founded 1972), Gay's the Word (1979, via the Icebreakers group) and London Lesbian and Gay Switchboard (1974, now Switchboard).

+Switchboard, one of the oldest UK-wide LGBTQ+ telephone helplines in the UK, was founded in 1974 in Housmans bookshop's basement near King's Cross.

 Mark W. Turner, the author of "Gay London," stated that when Derek Jarman moved to Charing Cross in 1979, it began the process of Soho becoming the centre of the London LGBT community and that by the early 1990s this was "firmly established".

-The Gateways Club was the longest running lesbian nightclub in the world, opening in 1936 and closing in 1985.
+On May 24, 1989, exactly one year after the Thatcherite anti-homosexuality Section 28 legislation became law, the London-founded charity Stonewall formally announced its formation.
+The charity had started its life in Ian McKellen's home in Limehouse.
+Today, it is Europe's largest LGBTQ rights organisation.

 The Admiral Duncan pub in Soho was bombed on 30 April 1999.
 Newspaper articles stated the belief that the bombing was intended to attack the LGBT community; no persons who died in the incident were members of the local LGBT community.

-Switchboard, formerly the London Lesbian and Gay Switchboard, is based in the capital, although it serves the whole country.
+21st century

-London's 2015 LGBT Pride Parade through the streets of London attracted over one million people.
+In 2015, London's LGBT Pride Parade attracted over one million people for the first time.

-Recreation
+Since 2019, London also hosts an annual trans+ pride march.
+Having attracted 1,500 protesters in the first year, its attendance grew to more than 20,000 protesters by 2023.
+The city is also the home of the annual UK Black Pride celebrations.